Spin loop-current textures in Hubbard models: Two-orbital Hubbard ladders

 Therefore, the total Hamiltonian $\mathcal{H}_\text{ETH}$ of an extended two-orbital Hubbard model (ETHM) is described by $\mathcal{H}_\text{ETH}=\mathcal{H}_\text{TH}+\mathcal{H}_\text{CF}$.
-Following Refs.~\cite{Kunes2014b, Kunes2016}, we set the model parameters as $U=4$, $J_{H}=U/4$, and $(t_{aa},t_{bb})=(0.4,-0.2)$ in the unit of eV, which are used to capture the basic features of perovskite cobaltites.
-Note that we introduce the on-site inter-orbital pair hopping term, which is ignored in Refs.~\cite{Kunes2014, Kunes2016, Geffroy2018, Nishida2019}.
+Following Refs.~\cite{Kunes2014b, Kunes2016}, we set the model parameters as $U=4$, $J_\text{H}=U/4$, and $(t_{aa},t_{bb})=(0.4,-0.2)$ in units of eV, which are used to capture the basic features of perovskite cobaltites.
+Note that we introduce the on-site interorbital pair hopping term, which is ignored in Refs.~\cite{Kunes2014, Kunes2016, Geffroy2018, Nishida2019}.
 At half filling, a band (Mott) insulator is stable for large (small) $\Delta$, while an excitonic insulator can be realized for intermediate $\Delta$.

 The continuity equation along with the Heisenberg equation of motion for a spin operator $S^{z}_{l,\gamma}$ leads to a spin-current operator